Cghlewis/data-mgmt-ed-research-book/_book/02-data-structure.md

 4. All cell values should be explicit.
 This means all cells should be filled in with a physical value.
    - Consider why a cell value is empty
      - If a value is actually missing, you can either leave those cells as blank or fill them with your pre-determined missing values (e.g., -99).
-See Chapter \@ref(style) for ideas.
+See Section \@ref(style-missing) for ideas on coding missing values.
      - If a cell is left empty because it is "implied" to be the same value as above, the cells should be filled with the actual data
-     - If the value for the cell is "implied" to be 0, fill the cells with 0
+     - If the value for the cell is implied to be 0, fill the cells with an actual 0

 <div class="figure" style="text-align: center">
 <img src="img/explicit.PNG" alt="A comparison of of variables with empty cells and variables with not empty cells" width="100%" />